 So there you have it.
 Try it on.
 See what happens.
 Smile and laugh more—take time in the morning for your morning program and notice your stress levels decreasing.

 Perhaps you already have a practice that works for you.
 You’re on your way.
 Keep practicing.
 Let’s have a discussion as to what works for you.
 If you haven’t yet begun, it’s not too late.
 If you are curious to find out how I can make a difference in your life both personally and professionally i invite you to contact me at 415.453.5016 or email me at email@example.com.
 Be sure to visit my website at http://www.inspirepossibility.com.
 I can also design a program or training that will support your organization in creating and sustaining a more fulfilling and productive culture.

 “At times our own light goes out, and is reignited by the spark of another person.”

-Mark Susnow, is an executive-life coach and recognized thought leader who inspires others to believe in themselves.
+Mark Susnow knows change.
+He is an executive-life coach, life-discovery guide and recognized thought leader who inspires others to believe in themselves.
 He is passionate about life being an exciting journey of discovery.
 His enthusiastic and inspiring keynotes on change, leadership and connection thoroughly convey this message to his audiences.
 A former trial attorney for 30 years, he integrates what it takes to be successful in the world with the inner wisdom unfolded to him through years of yoga and meditation.
+In his prior career, he was covered by the NY Times, Boston Globe, and Rolling Stone Magazine.
 He is the author of Dancing on the River:Navigating Life’s Changes and Discover the Leader Within.